hyurl/sfn/docs/v06x/en-US/security.md

     - `credentials?: boolean` allow credentials.
     - `maxAge?: number` how long the results of a preflight request can be cached.
-    - `exposeHeaders?: string | string[]` lets a server whitelist headers that browsers are allowed to access.
+    - `exposeHeaders?: string | string[]` lets the server whitelist headers that browsers are allowed to access.

-More details, see
+For more details, see
 [Cross-Origin Resource Sharing (CORS)](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS).

 The framework uses [sfn-cors](https://github.com/Hyurl/sfn-cors) module to